doswelljfd/hsq/README.md

 versions of code fragments.
 Other development tools (ForSyDe, Vivaldo, etc) will be evaluated for use as back end tools.

 Currently experimenting with Altera Qsys, verilator, and systemc.
-Have also experiment with Xilinx ise and Lattice Diamond
+Have also experimented with Xilinx ise and Lattice Diamond

 Dev Kits:
   Avnet Spartan 3 Evaluation Kit